ALF-eV/Association/README.md

 Things for the foundation and management of the Society.

-UPDATE: considering the RSE: see Issue https://git.physik.uni-wuerzburg.de/ALF/society/-/issues/2
+**UPDATE**: considering the RSE: see Issue https://git.physik.uni-wuerzburg.de/ALF/society/-/issues/2

 ---